-Cost savings the real power behind South Africa's solar boom
+Cost Savings The Real Power Behind South Africa's Solar Boom

 About Enlit Africa:

-Enlit Africa ( brings the top manufacturers, associations, institutions, and government leaders together to shape a sustainable, prosperous energy and water future for Africa.
-A leading power, energy and water conference and exhibition, Enlit Africa is designed to provide a unique platform to connect decision-makers and determine Afric’’s future direction of trav l.
+Enlit Africa ( ) brings the top manufacturers, associations, institutions, and government leaders together to shape a sustainable, prosperous energy and water future for Africa.
+A leading power, energy and water conference and exhibition, Enlit Africa is designed to provide a unique platform to connect decision-makers and determine Africa's future direction of travel.

 Enlit Africa takes place annually at the CTICC, Cape Town, South Africa.
 The event is CPD accredited by the SAIEE and SAICE, thereby contributing to the professional development of industry experts.